I remember back in the days of jQuery

 That is as basic as it gets, won't do much since we are not returning any data.

-Returning json data with Fetch permalink
+Returning json data with the Fetch API permalink

 // Successfull fetch return as json